raujimenez/Getting-Student-Emails-Script/README.md

 ## Pre-requisites
--Have python installed.
+- Have python installed.
 You can install it on [https://www.python.org/](https://www.python.org/).
 Just make sure you download python 3.xx or later.

 # Getting Started